Vaipik/GoIT-PyWeb7/README.md

     <li>simple texting in network by using socket module</li>
     <li>One course database with random filling and raw sql queries by using sqlite3</li>
     <li>CLI helper from PythonCore-7 final project with storing data in DB by using SQLAlchemy and Alembic</li>
     <li>CLI helper from PythonCore-7 final project with storing data in MongoDB</li>
+    <li>CLI helper from PythonCore-7 final project performed by using Flask</li>
 </ol>